(September 22, 1963 – August 2, 2021)

 Shelby cared for, and mentored many stunt performers, long after they graduated from L.A.
 Stunts.
 She offered advice, insight, feedback, and encouragement to her students as they entered the film industry.

-Shelby was known for her love of animals.
-She was a fierce advocate for rescue dogs, and ran a rescue.
-She took a special interest in providing a home for less-adoptable dogs, and believed that all dogs deserved to have a loving home.
+Anyone who knew Shelby in her personal life knew her for her love of animals.
+She was a fierce advocate for rescue dogs, and ran Falling Star Dog Rescue for over 8 years.
+She took a special interest in providing homes for “less-adoptable” dogs, and believed that all dogs deserved to have a loving home.